-2022 Grants
+2023 Grants

-During the fiscal year ended December 31, 2022, we granted annual refresh restricted stock unit awards ("RSUs") under our 2021 Plan to Messrs.
-Bufano and Vernachio covering 295,373 and 196,915 shares of our Class A common stock, respectively.
-One-twelfth of these RSUs vested on September 1, 2022, and the remaining RSUs vest in equal quarterly installments for the following three years, subject to continued service through the applicable vesting date.
+During the fiscal year ended December 31, 2023, we granted annual refresh restricted stock unit awards ("RSUs") under our 2021 Plan to Mr. Vernachio covering 500,000 shares of our Class A common stock.
+One-twelfth of these RSUs vested on December 1, 2023, and the remaining RSUs vest in equal quarterly installments for the following three years, subject to continued service through the applicable vesting date.
+In addition, during the fiscal year ended December 31, 2023, we granted additional retention-related RSUs under our 2021 Plan to Mr. Vernachio covering 195,402 shares of our Class A common stock.
+Fifty percent of these RSUs vested on June 1, 2023, and the remaining RSUs vest in three equal six-month increments thereafter.